katekuian/aa_2021_magma/README.md

 ## Setup

 The data that we analysed is not part of the repository, but to run the notebooks it is necessary to put the files `la_2019.csv` and `weather_hourly_la.csv` in the folder `00_data`.
+All necessary requirements are listed in the requirements.txt file.
+**Note:** Some of us had problems installing the package `import_ipynb` with conda, but it worked with pip.

 ## Repository Structure